Ongoing

 Our opportunity

-Équiterre is a member of the new coalition “Sortons le gaz!”.
+Équiterre is a member of the “Sortons le gaz!” coalition.

 The “Sortons le gaz!” coalition brings together environmental, union and citizen organizations with a goal to promote energy conservation and efficiency in the building sector while accelerating the transition of Quebec buildings to 100% renewable energy sources.
 It works to raise awareness on the impacts of natural gas on our health and our environment, to promote the advantages of replacing it and to publicize the ways of doing so by informing the public and decision-makers at all levels.